discourse/discourse/docs/INSTALL-cloud.md

 # Access Your Cloud Server

-Connect to your server via its IP address with SSH, or use [Putty][put] on Windows:
+Connect to your server via its IP address using SSH, or [Putty][put] on Windows:

     ssh root@192.168.1.1